rosschapman/internetross/blog.md

 }
 </style>

-### Harmful ways to talk and write about software
+### Harmful ways to write about software
 ##### 10/10/2019

-Dispatch from Soekarno-Hatta International Airport.
+*Dispatch from Soekarno-Hatta International Airport.*
-Arrived way too early because of traffic fantasies.
+*Arrived way too early because of traffic fantasies.*

+While leafing through my daily software briefs I came across an article with that dissapointing refrain in our industry: *this should be easy to do*.
+There's probably no better way to put a reader on the defensive and create an adversarial teaching situation.
+Suddenly I'm challenged to match the author's intellectual prowess or else remain befuddled and continue writing shitty code.
+Why put so much pressure on your student?

-While leafing through my daily software briefs the other day I came across an article that irked me.
-The article introduces the dependency indirection "injectable factory" design pattern as a cure for "rigid direct dependencies" in unit tests.
-LOL, the indexical disambiguation science of the Javian OO world is fascinating.
+The article is another offering to the OO world which introduces the dependency indirection "injectable factory" design pattern as a cure for "rigid direct dependencies" in unit tests.
+Super simple stuff.

+Also just LOL the indexical disambiguation science of the OO world; fucking riveting.
 A true [kingdom of nouns](https://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html).

-Translated: mocks without dependency injection.
-Basically avoid writing a service implementation that looks like this:
+I think the article is just a way of instructing the use of mocks without dependency injection, helping you avoid writing a service implementation for your tests that looks like this:

 ```java
 public class OderSericeImpl implement OrderService {